 ►Read Work Permits for the USA to learn about what paperwork needs to be done

-Are you an expat living in San Jose?
+Are you an expat living in San Jose, CA?

-Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to San Jose.
-Please contact us if you'd like to contribute.
+Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to San Jose, CA. Please contact us if you'd like to contribute, or fill in our expat interview form to be featured.

 Expat Health Insurance